LKlemens/al_check/guides/workflows.md

 `modified_test_modules` is simpler - runs the entire file for any changed test module.

+Detection compares committed changes against the base branch; uncommitted working-tree changes are ignored.
+When run on the base branch itself, it compares against the latest commit (`HEAD~1...HEAD`).

 ## Coverage Workflow

 Show coverage report (cached if `cover/` data hasn't changed):